Genera1Developer/Project-Auto/SECURITY.md

 - SECURITY-UPDATES.md: Tracks security updates and releases for the web proxy, including the version number, release date, and a summary of the changes.
 - SECURITY-TODO.md: Lists any outstanding security tasks or improvements that need to be addressed for the web proxy.
 - .github/workflows/security.yml: Defines a GitHub workflow that automates security checks and updates for the web proxy.
+- SECURITY-LOGS.md (new file): Provides a detailed explanation of the logging process and how it is used for security analysis.

 **Recommended Security Practices**